 Gambling generally includes everything from casinos to racetracks to state lotteries and is regulated by a combination of state and federal laws.
 States like Maryland that permit gambling generally have government divisions or gaming commissions that control industry practices, such as licensing employees and regulating the games and finances.
 Most states will provide strict zoning regulations to separate racetracks and casinos from schools and residential areas.
 At the federal level, the Indian Gaming Regulatory Act regulates all gambling establishments on Indian reservations.

-State gaming regulations can be different from state to state and can change over time.
-If you would like legal advice regarding a gaming matter, you'll want professional advice about this highly-regulated activity.
-Contact a local attorney for a free initial case assessment to discuss your issues and how they are impacted by Maryland gambling laws.
+Gaming regulations can be different from state to state and can change over time.
+If you'd like legal advice regarding a gaming matter, you'll want professional advice about this highly-regulated activity.
+Contact a local criminal defense attorney to discuss your issues and how they are impacted by Maryland gambling laws.